9/28

 Nada will never have to worry about these two again.

-The men won’t make it to ten, Nyx smirks.
+The men won’t make it to ten, I smile.

 Nyx would wipe away my tears, Nada laments.
-It starts raining and the driver turns on the wipers.
+It starts raining, and the driver turns on the wipers.
 The steady, rhythmic swish click of the wipers is a blessing as it drowns out the deafening silence.
-She has nothing to say to the woman driving her away from everything and one she loves; driving through the forest, trees whooshing past too quickly to count.
-Nothing about this feels right, Nada decides.
-The halfway house is apparently halfway to the middle of nowhere.
-Isolation is a key element of the program’s success in rehabilitating minors, they say.
-It doesn’t matter.
-Nothing matters.
-Nyx will find her.
-Rescue but not save her.
-But even that won’t matter.
-Her conclusion is forgone, Nada knows.
-From the moment the dirty cop arrested her, she’s been counting her numbered days.
-No one outruns a dirty cop.
-They’ll find her no matter where the judge sends her.
-Many judges, like cops, have backs that want scratching.
+Nada has nothing to say to the woman driving her away from everything and one she knows and loves; trees continue to whoosh past too quickly to count.
+Nothing about this feels right.

 Still, better to spend the remainder of her days with Nyx than not at all.
-So Nada shuts her eyes and breathes; intrusive thoughts zip by overhead like clouds as rapidly as the trees zip past the car window.
+So she shuts her eyes and breathes.
+Intrusive thoughts pass, like clouds, as trees continue zipping past the car window.
 She remembers Nyx’s touch.
 She counts to ten.

-The walls are that special shade of institutional white that causes one to hallucinate if they stare at them too long.
+The walls are that special shade of institutional white that causes one to hallucinate if they stare at them for too long.
 White is the most odious color - reflecting back all the visible wavelengths of light that shine upon it.
-Pompous dick of a color really, Nada sniffs as she resists the temptation to give the walls attention.
+Pompous dick of a color, Nada sniffs as she resists the temptation to give the walls attention.
 There is nothing to count and the only sound she hears is the maddening tick tock of the wall clock.
 She can count the seconds, she thinks.
-But she knows that’s a trap because then she’ll be thinking about time.
+But she knows that’s a trap because then she’ll think about time.
 She can’t think about time.

 Thoughts pass like clouds.

-She remains calm, and a few days later, they grant her a true privilege: for one hour (that’s 42 sock puppets and 13 crayons) she is allowed to sit in the courtyard.
+She remains calm, and a few days later, they grant her a true privilege: for one hour (that’s 12 sock puppets and 13 crayons) she is allowed to sit in the courtyard.
 The fence isn’t too high.
-She could climb it before they caught her.
+She can climb it before they catch her.
 But how far will she make it in a hospital gown and no shoes?
 She considers this a bit longer, but decides to count instead.
 The view from the courtyard consists primarily of a dull gray parking lot.
-One shiny yellow Rolls Royce is parked in the center.
+One shiny yellow Rolls Royce is parked in its center.
 It belongs to one of the shrinks.
 The for-profit, privatized institution is lousy with unethical doctors amassing small fortunes.

 There is a basketball court.
 One slack jawed, doped up patient dribbles the ball idly as drool dribbles down his chin.
 Nada focuses on the syncopated beat of the ball hitting the court.
 It’s maddeningly irregular, but enough to count.
 As long as she can count, she can breathe.
 As long as she can breathe, she can keep constructing her cloud tower, her bat signal to Nyx.
-They will come for me soon, Nada tells herself.
+Nyx will come for me soon.
+This is Nada’s mantra; its repetition holy.

-But the correctional officer is poised for the pounce.
-Nada dares not give him reason.
+The correctional officer is poised for the pounce, but Nada refuses to shed tears and give him cause.
 She attempts to count the petals of each burgeoning bloom.
 It’s proving rather difficult.
-The correctional officer decides Nada is not providing reasonable cause and leaves.
+The correctional officer decides Nada isn’t worth the wait and leaves.
 He can find other patients in need of discipline.
 Nada watches the butterfly trio, wondering if they’re a family.
 Or, maybe they’re all butterfly buddies.
 Just.
 You know.
 Hanging out.
-She genuinely nearly laughs.
+She suppresses a laugh.
 She has never witnessed anything as breathtaking.
 She has never felt more alone.

 “What the fuck?” he manages before a figure ducks behind a tree at the far end of the parking lot.